arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 )
 ```

+The example application is trying to connec to PostgreSQL.
+Comments are stored
-The example application stores comments in PostgreSQL, so we need PostgreSQL running locally.
+in PostgreSQL, so we need PostgreSQL running locally.

 ### Setup PostgreSQL

 Most OSs and distrobutions will have a different way of installing PostgreSQL.
 Check with your platform documentation on how to install PostgreSQL.

-For example, [here]() is the Arch Linux documentation for installing PostgreSQL.
-[Here]() is the Ubuntu documentation.
+For example, [here](https://wiki.archlinux.org/index.php/PostgreSQL#Installing_PostgreSQL) is the Arch Linux documentation for installing
+PostgreSQL.
+[Here](https://help.ubuntu.com/community/PostgreSQL#Installation) is the Ubuntu documentation.

-Once you have PostgreSQL installed and running, you can try running our application again:
+Once PostgreSQL is installed and running, try running our application again:

 ```sh
 $ stack exec -- servant-on-heroku-api